Monday, April 8, 2013

-Political Art and the Public Sphere to screen RED RED RED, a film exploring the politics of AIDS
+Political Art and the Public Sphere to screen "Into the Fire" documentary

-WHERE: Brookens Auditorium on the lower level of Brookens Library at UIS
+WHERE: Brookens Auditorium, located on the lower level of Brookens Library

 For more information, contact Dr. Gilman-Opalsky at 217/206-8328 or email firstname.lastname@example.org.